 Central African Republic has responded positively to the recommended action on reporting NTD data to WHO.
-The country has also responded to the RMNCAH recommended actions addressing low coverage of ARTs in the whole population and in children, with a resulting increase of 3% and 4% respectively over the last year; vitamin A coverage, which has increased, and coverage of skilled birth attendants, and lack of data for post-natal care, and continues to track progress as this action is implemented.
+The country has also responded to the RMNCAH recommended actions addressing low coverage of ARTs in the whole population and in children, with a resulting increase of 3% and 4% respectively over the last year; and coverage of skilled birth attendants, and lack of data for post-natal care and vitamin A, and continues to track progress as this action is implemented.